takeyamayuki/NonMouse/README.md

 # Feature

-- No need for anything other than a webcam and host PC
+- No need for anything other than a webcam and host PC.
 - Gesture-based HCI has been around for some time, but shooting from above makes the mouse easier to use.
 - NonMouse can be invoked by the global hotkey even when this application is inactive.
 - Works well with typing.
-- Just download from the latest release (windows, mac only)
+- Just download from the latest release(windows, mac only).

 # Installation
 ## 📁 Run as executable file